- Colonial Penn offers 12 Medicare supplement (Medigap) plan options in most states throughout the country.

 - Community pricing.
 Premium costs don’t vary based on your age.

 Not every plan offered is available in every state, county, or ZIP code.
-To see if Colonial Penn offers a specific Medigap plan in your area, use Medicare’s plan finder tool.
+To see if Colonial Penn offers a specific Medigap plan in your area and how much it will cost for you, visit the company’s website here.

 Original Medicare (parts A and B) doesn’t cover 100 percent of your medical costs.
 Medigap plans are supplementary insurance that help cover some of the remaining costs after Medicare has paid its share.